 - Convinced that the Catholic Church is the only true and abiding home of catholic faith

 - Committed to one another in a mutually supportive and discerning community

 - Focused outward: “The Great Commission is at the heart of the Church’s agenda: Truth has been given to be proclaimed.
 We must acquire the skills and nurture the gifts necessary to gather in a bountiful harvest of faith.” – Msgr.
 Jeffrey Steenson.

 With the kind hospitality of Bishop Robert Guglielmone and Monsignor Steven Brovy of the Diocese of Charleston, we began worshiping with the community of St. Mary of the Annunciation on Hassel Street in Charleston beginning in January of 2013.
 Fr.
 Patrick Allen, a former Episcopal priest (having served parishes in the Episcopal Dioceses of South Carolina and Tennessee) is the leader of our community and was ordained to the Catholic Priesthood on 7 July 2013.
 Our community will begin celebrating masses according to the “Anglican Use” of the Catholic Church in September of 2013.
-We are brothers and sisters in the Ordinariate, we are a fellowship of Catholic Christians in which the Anglican liturgical and pastoral patrimony is preserved, nurtured, and renewed, and the Gospel of Jesus Christ is proclaimed to all people.
+Sunday Masses are at 11.30AM at St. Mary of the Annunciation Catholic Church, 89 Hasell Street in Charleston.
+With our brothers and sisters in the Ordinariate, we are a fellowship of Catholic Christians in which the Anglican liturgical and pastoral patrimony is preserved, nurtured, and renewed, and the Gospel of Jesus Christ is proclaimed to all people.